 On a 10,000 square foot space, the difference between $20/SF and $10/SF is $100,000 per year.
 That's real money that kept a retailer viable through a difficult transition period rather than forcing an early default.

-Co-tenancy clauses have been litigated, and the legal landscape matters when you're drafting one.
+Co-tenancy clauses have been litigated, and the legal landscape shapes how negotiated versions are drafted.

 In a recent decision, the California Supreme Court decided JJD-HOV Elk Grove LLC v.
 Jo-Ann Stores, LLC — a case directly addressing whether co-tenancy rent reductions are enforceable or constitute illegal penalties under California law.
 Jo-Ann Stores had a co-tenancy clause allowing them to pay a substitute rent equal to the greater of 3.5% of gross sales or $12,000/month if the co-tenancy condition wasn't satisfied.
 When the anchor tenant closed, Jo-Ann paid the substitute rent instead of fixed minimum rent.
 The landlord sued for over $600,000 in alleged unpaid rent, arguing the co-tenancy clause was an unenforceable penalty.